August 29, 2025

 Good question.
 Definitions are slippery, but that’s kinda the point.

 Guerrilla thinking is a mindset, not a format.
-It’s about using physical space in unexpected ways to deliver brand stories that err on the side of cultural moments instead of a campaign.
+It’s about using physical space in unexpected ways to deliver brand stories that err on the side of cultural moments.

 That might look like: